 The above obligations for the subscriber or certificate holder will be recorded and, insofar as they can be designated as too unspecific, will be developed into UZI register guidelines and/or more detailed regulations.
-Insofar as the provisions relate to UZI cards for which a subscriber has applied on behalf of the certificate holder
+Insofar as the provisions relate to UZI cards for which a subscriber has applied on behalf of the certificate holder within the subscriber's organisation, the rights and obligations between the subscriber and the certificate holder will have to be mutually recorded in writing.

-14 In the event of calamities affecting the UZI register, the Ministry of Health, Welfare and Sport will take adequate measures.
+15 In the event of calamities affecting the UZI register, the Ministry of Health, Welfare and Sport will take adequate measures